htmlcsstoimage/docs/guides/instagram-embed.md

 parent: Guides
 nav_order: 4
 description: >-
-  Convert an Instagram post into an image.
+  Learn how to automate converting an Instagram post into an image.
+Works with Zapier and any programming language.
+Ruby, PHP, JavaScript.
 ---
 # Convert an Instagram post into an image
 {: .no_toc }